scarioscia/scarioscia.github.io/_posts/2023-02-16-intersession.md

 I also tried to keep each model open-ended, so that students could suggest populations, species, cell types, etc. that interested them, and we would use those as examples in class.
 One student brought up capybaras, which I had never seen before:

-<center><iframe src="https://giphy.com/embed/EviMvUKRFnF8Gkz93W" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/zooberlin-EviMvUKRFnF8Gkz93W"></a></p>
+<center><iframe src="https://giphy.com/embed/EviMvUKRFnF8Gkz93W" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/zooberlin-EviMvUKRFnF8Gkz93W"></a></p></center>

-We also offered a mid-class survey after the first week, to ask students about the pacing and balance of the course, as well as to solicit input on anything they were particularly interested in.
+We offered a mid-class survey after the first week, to ask students about the pacing and balance of the course, as well as to solicit input on anything they were particularly interested in.
 This was really helpful, and we used the weekend to make sure our upcoming course plans addressed these topics.

 ## A day in the life of an Intersession instructor

 Alarm goes off at 5:45am.
 I hop out of bed, energized and ready to brave public transportation and tackle my day!
 [Record scratch] I roll over, already strategizing about how to acquire free coffee when I get to campus.

-<iframe src="https://giphy.com/embed/ceeFbVxiZzMBi" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/people-coffee-very-ceeFbVxiZzMBi"></a></p>
+<center><iframe src="https://giphy.com/embed/ceeFbVxiZzMBi" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/people-coffee-very-ceeFbVxiZzMBi"></a></p></center>

 For the majority of class days, I spent the morning recapping yesterday's experience.
 This meant filling in the student notes with any additional material that came up in class, writing a summary email to students, and then tailoring the beginning of that day's lecture notes and materials to pick up where yesterday ended (and to personalize the course material based on student interests from the previous day).
 This took a lot of time, because I wanted to tailor the course to student interests and abilities.